dotnet/installer/src/SourceBuild/tarball/content/README.md

 ## Building the VMR

 Please note that **this repository is an experiment and a work-in-progress so it is possible that the build is broken**.
-For the latest information about Source-Build support, please check our [GitHub Discussions page](https://github.com/dotnet/source-build/discussions) for announcements.
+For the latest information about Source-Build support, please watch for announcements posted on our [GitHub Discussions page](https://github.com/dotnet/source-build/discussions).

 ### Prerequisites